An Abundance of History Surrounds the Fredericksburg Region in Virginia

-The Fredericksburg region in Virginia is part of Spotsylvania County and not only was it a prominent destination during the colonial times, it played a huge role during the Civil War.
+The Fredericksburg region in Virginia is part of Spotsylvania County and not only was it a prominent destination during colonial times, it played a huge role during the Civil War.
 Back in the 1700s, as interest in the new frontier grew, Fredericksburg was established as a port for the county before being incorporated as a town in 1781.

 During this time, George Washington and his family moved to Ferry Farm, which still stands alongside the Rappahannock River today.
 George Washington was only six years old when he moved to this farm and he was eleven when his father died and left the farm for him to inherit when he turned twenty-one.

 People who stop by the farm today are greeted at the visitor center and this is where they will see numerous displays of both colonial era and Civil War artifacts that have been found on the property over the years.
-After that, everyone is welcome to explore the grounds which includes the site where the Washington’s house stood, the gardens, and multiple hiking trails.
+After that, everyone is welcome to explore the grounds which include the site where Washington’s house stood, the gardens, and multiple hiking trails.